 GitHub Copilot Review: What It Does, Pricing, and Alternatives

-content_status = drafted.
+content_status = qa_passedafter the 2026-05-22 official plans page-body read.
 Generated fromtemplates/tool-page-template.md.
-Not yet promoted past Section A ofqa/adsense-seo-quality-gate.md.
+Passed Section A ofqa/adsense-seo-quality-gate.md; later source-freshness updates are recorded in the update log.
 Meta description (≤ 155 chars): GitHub Copilot is the AI pair-programmer for IDEs and GitHub — here is what it does, who it fits, and how it compares to Cursor and other coding assistants.

 Quick verdict